 Lifesaving Instructor Trainers teach, evaluate and certify

-a Lifesaving Instructor and as a Bronze Cross or Distinction
+and experience as a Lifesaving Instructor and Bronze Examiner;

-Lifesaving Instructor Trainer on at least 1 Lifesaving Instructor
+Lifesaving Instructor Trainer on a Lifesaving Instructor course,

-Lifesaving IT Training Record with the appointment fee to the
+Training Record with the certification fee to the Society's

 Costs: In addition to the required reference

-materials, an appointment fee is payable to the Lifesaving Society
+materials, a certification fee is payable to the Lifesaving Society

 and submitted with your Training Record.
 Organizers will charge a

-fee to cover the cost of running the Instructor Trainer clinic.
+fee to cover the cost of running the Trainer course.

-current by recertifying within 24 months of the last certification
+candidates.
+Remain current by recertifying within 24 months of the